skfolio.optimization.MeanRisk#

 \[total\_cost = \sum_{i=1}^{N} c_{i} \times |w_{i} - w\_prev_{i}|\]with \(c_{i}\) the transaction cost of asset i, \(w_{i}\) its weight and \(w\_prev_{i}\) its previous weight (defined in

-).
-The float \(total\_cost\) is impacting the portfolio expected return in the optimization:\[expected\_return = \mu^{T} \cdot w - total\_cost\]with \(\mu\) the vector af assets’ expected returns and \(w\) the vector of assets weights.
+previous_weights).
+The float \(total\_cost\) is impacting the portfolio expected return in the optimization:\[expected\_return = \mu^{T} \cdot w - total\_cost\]with \(\mu\) the vector of assets’ expected returns and \(w\) the vector of assets weights.

 If a float is provided, it is applied to each asset.
 If a dictionary is provided, its (key/value) pair must be the (asset name/asset cost) and the input

-method must be a DataFrame with the assets names in columns.
-The default value is0.0
+Xof thefitmethod must be a DataFrame with the assets names in columns.
+The default value is0.0.Warning

 Based on the above formula, the periodicity of the transaction costs needs to be homogenous to the periodicity of \(\mu\).
 For example, if the input